Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Mississippi State's games this season have gone over 59.5 points four of 12 times.

-- Texas Tech's games have gone over 59.5 points in five of 12 chances this season.
+- Texas Tech and its opponents have combined to score more than 59.5 points in five of 12 games this season.

 - The combined points per game average of the two teams, 60.9, is 1.4 points more than Tuesday's over/under.

-- This contest's over/under is 2.1 points greater than the 57.4 these two squads combine to surrender per game this season.
+- This contest's total is 2.1 points greater than the 57.4 these two squads combine to surrender per game this season.

-- The Bulldogs and their opponents score an average of 54.8 points per game, 4.7 fewer than Tuesday's total.
+- The average total in Bulldogs games this season is 54.8, 4.7 points fewer than Tuesday's over/under of 59.5 .

-- The 59.5 over/under in this game is 0.5 points higher than the 59 average total in Red Raiders games this season.
+- The 59.5 total in this game is 0.5 points higher than the 59 average total in Red Raiders games this season.

 Mississippi State Stats and Trends

-- Mississippi State has played 12 games, with seven wins against the spread.
+- Mississippi State has seven wins against the spread in 12 games this year.

-- The Bulldogs have covered the spread twice this season when favored by 8.5 points or more (in three chances).
+- This season, the Bulldogs have two ATS wins in three games as a favorite of 8.5 points or more.

-- Mississippi State has eclipsed the over/under in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Mississippi State's games this year have gone over the total in six out of 12 opportunities (50%).

-- Mississippi State is 3-1 against the spread and 4-0 overall in games when it puts up more than 32.1 points.
+- Mississippi State is 3-1 against the spread and 4-0 overall in games when it records more than 32.1 points.

-- In games that Mississippi State amasses more than 410.8 yards, the team is 6-4 against the spread and 6-4 overall.
+- When Mississippi State churns out more than 410.8 yards, the team is 6-4 against the spread and 6-4 overall.

-- This year, the Bulldogs have turned the ball over 15 times, three more than the Red Raiders' takeaways (12).
+- The Bulldogs have turned the ball over 15 times this season, three more turnovers than the Red Raiders have forced (12).

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.